How to use Causative

 Forming sentences with causative

-1. Causative is used when arranging for someone to do something for us.
+1. We use causative when arranging for someone to do something for us.

 • They had their car repaired. (they arranged for someone to repair it)